orcasound/aifororcas-livesystem/InferenceSystem/README.md

 docker build . -t live-inference-system -f ./Dockerfile
 ```

-Note: the config used in Dockerfile is a Production config.
+Note: the config used in the Dockerfile is a Production config.

 TODO: fix.
 For now, you will have to manually create 3 different docker containers for the 3 hydrophone locations.
 Each time you will need to edit the Dockerfile and replace the config for each hydrophone location (OrcasoundLab, BushPoint, PortTownsend).